-Some critics (notably Wilson) regard the SECI model as flawed, because Nonaka has confused Polyani's notion of tacit knowledge with the much weaker concept of implicit knowledge.
+Some critics (notably Wilson) regard the SECI model as flawed, arguing that Nonaka has confused Polanyi's notion of tacit knowledge with the much weaker concept of implicit knowledge.
 There are some deep notions of "unconscious" here, which may produce conceptual traps for the unwary.

 Conceptual quibbles aside, there are several important points here.
 Firstly, enabling prejudices may start as consciously learned patterns, but can gradually become internalized, and perhaps not just implicit and habitual but tacit and unconscious.
 (The key difference here is how easily the practitioner can explain and articulate the reasoning behind some design decision.)